defrijay/Ride-Hailing-App-Loyalty-Program/README.md

 **3 main findings:**
 - 📍 **Hibernating** (38.9% of the user base) is the largest segment; the majority are already inactive and require an immediate win-back strategy.
-- 📍 **recency_days** is the strongest churn predictor (SHAP ≈ 0.14 per instance) — the longer since the last transaction, the higher the churn risk.
+- 📍 **recency_days** is the strongest churn predictor (SHAP mean |SHAP| ≈ 0.42 globally) — the longer since the last transaction, the higher the churn risk.
 - 📍 **XGBoost** was selected as the final model with **AUC-ROC 0.838**, **F1-score 0.689**, successfully capturing **73% of users who actually churned** (Recall = 0.731).

 | Metric | Value |